Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 C- You must have enough spare breakers & space as per your project’s specifications.

-D- The more breakers you have in the panel, the more size or space required for the panel board.
+D- The more breakers you have in the panel, the more size or space is required for the panel board.

 (Free videos) The practical explanation for the components of the electrical panel On-Site